 Sudden, Unexpected Death in Epilepsy, Devinsky, O

 Adjunctive Anti-epileptic Drug Therapy and Prevention of SUDEP October 2011 Newsletter article.
-A meta-analysis of the impact of anti-epileptic drugs on the prevention of sudden unexplained death in epilepsy (SUDEP).
+A meta-analysis of the impact of anti-epileptic drugs on the prevention of SUDEP.

 Recently Published Results of U.S. Government-Sponsored Workshop on SUDEP July 2011 Newsletter article.
 Momentum against SUDEP results from a continuing effort by the scientific and the lay communities in finding ways to expand research and education in SUDEP.